slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill [1874]*

+> *"Seek first to understand, then to be understood."
+-- Stephen R. Covey [1932]*

 > *"With truly logical people, most arguments are very short and based mainly on differing assumptions."
 -- Naval Ravikant [1974]*

-### How to tell stories?

-> *"Cinema is just life with the boring parts cut out."
--- Alfred Hitchcock [1899]*

-Good stories condense massive details into a consumable, shareable form.
-Their primary purpose isn’t accuracy, it’s entertainment.

-> *"To tell a good story, you must reveal a surprise; otherwise is just a report."
--- Kevin Kelly [1952]*

 ### On public speaking

 > *"Eloquence is logic on fire."
 -- Lyman Beecher [1775]*

-Study your audience’s reaction more than your own.

-Agree as much as possible without lying.
-Ask questions instead of disagreeing.
+Good stories condense massive details into a consumable, shareable form.
+Their primary purpose isn’t accuracy, it’s entertainment.

 You don’t need to answer every question.
 You can say whatever you want if it’s interesting but learn when to deflect boring or easily misinterpreted ones.

 > *"If you want to reach a large audience, appeal to idiots."
 -- Arthur Schopenhauer [1788]*

-> *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought o create interest."
+> *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought to create interest."
 -- Winston Churchill [1874]*

+> *"Cinema is just life with the boring parts cut out."
+-- Alfred Hitchcock [1899]*

 > *"Improvisation is the ability to talk with oneself."
 -- Cecil Taylor [1929]*

+> *"To tell a good story, you must reveal a surprise; otherwise is just a report." (...)
-> *"Always say less than necessary."
+"Always say less than necessary."
 -- Kevin Kelly [1952]*

 > *"The secret to public speaking is to speak as if you were alone." (...)